-The French loved etiquette and etiquette was applied to such things as courtship, marriage, and death.
-The French also had etiquette rules when it came to the New Year.
-It was observed with calls and visits that were made to relatives and certain officials.
-In fact, according to one twentieth-century etiquette expert, “Not to receive a New Year’s call, or, if distance prevents, a visiting card, is the indisputable, the recognized indication that sender and addresses are henceforth to be strangers.”
+French New Year’s etiquette was one practice that Frenchmen observed in the late 1800s, although they may have also observed some of these same practices during the times of the Princesse de Lamballe, Napoleon Bonaparte, or Madame Récamier.
+Observing these New Year’s etiquette visits meant making calls to relatives and certain officials.
+In fact, according to Matilda Betham-Edwards, a twentieth-century etiquette expert, “Not to receive a New Year’s call, or, if distance prevents, a visiting card, is the indisputable, the recognized indication that sender and addresses are henceforth to be strangers.”

 “Custom has … settled the question of gifts in money to concierge, or portress, postmen, telegraph-boy, tradesmen’s assistants, and domestic servants.
 Thus, the modest householder occupying a tiny flat and eking out an income of three or four thousand francs (£120 to £160) yearly must reckon upon a minimum outlay of a hundred francs (£4) on New Year’s Day, larger incomes being proportionately mulcted.”

-It was also noted that etiquette was “rigorously explicit” when it came to selecting gifts.
-No ordinary gift would do.
+When it came to selecting gifts, French New Year’s etiquette was “rigorously explicit,” No ordinary gift would do.
 Gift givers were to think long and hard and select a thoughtful gift.

 “To persons occupying a decidedly superior rank, nothing must arrive on the occasion of the New Year, but game, flowers or fruit. … A man in the habit of dining at a friend’s house may offer his hostess flowers and her children bonbons, the classic tribute.
 Only relation and intimate friends are privileged to present folks with anything useful; trinkets, plate, furniture, or even millinery.”